 Complementing her research activity with institutional leadership, Morris oversaw 300 faculty in 11 Departments as Vice Dean and Interim Dean at NYU Steinhardt from 2015-2020, overseeing a rise in annual research expenditures from $27 to $39M under her leadership and the transition of 7,000 students to remote instruction during COVID-19.

-A former William T. Grant Scholar, Morris currently serves as a lead editor of the Journal of Research on Educational Effectiveness and has served on a number of boards and review groups, including the National Academy of Science’s Board on Children, Youth, and Families and the Institute of Education Sciences’ Early Intervention and Early Childhood Education Panel.
+A former William T. Grant scholar, Morris served as lead editor of the Journal of Research on Educational Effectiveness and a member of the National Academy of Science’s Board on Children, Youth, and Families.
 She received a bachelor’s degree from Columbia University and a doctorate in Developmental Psychology from Cornell University.

 - Ganzel, B.A. & Morris, P.A.
-(2014).
+(2016).
 Typical and atypical brain development across the lifespan: Contributions to diathesis-stress models of psychopathology.
 In D. Cicchetti (ed.), Handbook of developmental psychopathology.
-New York, NY: Wiley.
+Hoboken, NJ: Wiley.

 - Hill, H.D., Gennetian, L.A., Morris, P.A., Wolf, S., & Tubbs, C. (2013).
 On the consequences of income instability for child well-being.
 Child Development Perspectives, 7(2), 85-90.